-The dynamical adjustment approach based on the constructed analogue method and extended at daily time scale has been used to assess the contribution of circulation-related temperature anomalies to temperature extreme events.
-Based on daily maximum temperature, two observed iconic extreme events have been selected to illustrate the potential of the approach: the early 2009-2010 winter European cold spell and the 2010 Russian heat wave.
-Dynamical adjustment results confirm the key
+The dynamical adjustment approach based on the constructed analogue method and extended at a daily timescale has been used to assess the contribution of circulation-related temperature anomalies to extreme temperature events.
+Based on daily maximum temperature, two iconic observed extreme events have been selected to illustrate the potential of the approach: the early 2009-2010 winter European cold spell and the 2010 Russian heat wave.
+Dynamical adjustment results confirm the key role and improve the quantification of the atmospheric circulation contribution (the dynamic component) to the two extreme events.
+The 2009-2010 winter European cold spell associated with an extreme negative NAO phase would have been significantly colder without human influence that mitigated the region-averaged amplitude of the extreme cold event by 33 %.
+Regarding the Russian heat wave, the contribution of the total dynamic component associated with persistent anticyclonic conditions during the 2010 summer is estimated to be close to 50% of the observed maximum temperature anomaly.

-- 525 role and improve the quantification of the atmospheric circulation contribution (the dynamic component) to the two extreme events.
-The 2009-2010 winter European cold spell associated with an extreme negative NAO phase would have been significantly colder without human influence that mitigated the region-averaged amplitude of the cold extreme event by 33 %.
-Regarding the Russian heatwave, the contribution of the total dynamic component associated with persistent anticyclonic conditions during the 2010 summer is estimated to be close to 50 % of the observed maximum temperature anomaly. - 530 Furthermore, we have used the dynamical adjustment approach to assess the possible contribution of atmospheric circulation to changes in summer extremes for two regions, western Asia and Europe, and during the 1979-2018 period.
+Furthermore, we have used the dynamical adjustment approach to assess the possible contribution of atmospheric circulation to changes in summer extremes for two regions, western Asia and Europe, and during the 1979-2018 period.
 The dynamical adjustment results suggest that both dynamic and thermodynamic factors have contributed to observed changes in summer temperature extremes over the 1979-2018 period.
-We have focused on changes in the summer warmest day and night temperatures.
-Although thermodynamic influence has dominated the TXx changes in a large fraction of the western Asia - 535 domain, the dynamic influence has been quite substantial north of the Black and Caspian Seas.
+We have focused on changes on the warmest summer day and night temperatures.
+Although thermodynamic influence has dominated the TXx changes in a large fraction of the western Asia domain, the dynamic influence has been quite substantial north of the Black and Caspian seas.
 Furthermore, the dynamic influence has been key in the TNx warming trend depicted south of the Black Sea.
 Regarding Europe, the influence of atmospheric circulation has been a major driver of both TXx and TNx warming trends that are seen in many regions, including the coasts of western Europe (TXx), Scandinavia and eastern Europe (both TXx and TNx).
-Observational uncertainty has been assessed with the HadEX3 dataset and summer extreme temperature trend patterns broadly agree - 540 between the two datasets but for TNx over the eastern part of WA region.
+Observational uncertainty has been assessed with the HadEX3 dataset, and summer extreme temperature trend patterns broadly agree between the two datasets except for TNx over the eastern part of the WA region.
 The strong TNx cooling observed with the BERK dataset is reduced and shifted eastward when using the HadEX3 dataset.
-Finally, we have found that the AMV has likely contributed to both dynamic and thermodynamic changes in extreme temperature, in particular over a broad central Europe region north of the Black Sea.
+Finally, we have found that the AMV has likely contributed to both dynamic and thermodynamic changes in extreme temperature, in particular over the broad central European region north of the Black Sea.